tyrantdavis/roccitt/README.md

 # Roccitt

 ### Inspired by Reddit and built with Ruby and Ruby on Rails.
-It is a web app that enables users to create topics, posts, and comments.
+Roccitt is a web app that enables users to create topics, posts, and comments.
 It also features voting and favoriting posts as well as receiving notifications on topics and posts.
 It also includes a feature for adding Gravatars to user profiles.

 ## [Demo Site](https://roccitt.herokuapp.com)